joshhn/campuslabsChromeExtension/README.md

 ## How does CampusLabs Chrome Extension work?

 The CampusLabs Chrome Extension project takes data from the DePauw CampusLabs website and displays upcoming events in a centralized platform.
-Here are current supportive features:
+Here are current supported features:

 - Discover new opportunities and engage with different student groups and organizations by scrolling through the list of displayed events.
 - Events that celebrate diversity and inclusion are highlighted.